scharm-to-charm/scharm-fitter/README.md

 treated in special ways:
- - The b-tagging systematics (names starting with `b`, `c`, `u`, or `t` and ending with `up` or `down`, i.e. `bup`, `udown` etc...) will be added in quadrature before fitting. (will probably add warnings if all these backgrounds aren't found).
+ - The b-tagging systematics (names starting with `b`, `c`, `u`, or `t` and ending with `up` or `down`, i.e. `bup`, `udown` etc...) can be added in quadrature before fitting. (will print warnings if all these backgrounds aren't found).
  - Other names that end in `up` or `down` will be paired to give an asymmetric uncertainty.
  - Any other (unpaired) systematics will be entered as a symmetric uncertainty